Kenny Aronoff: Career

-Throughout his career, Aronoff has toured or recorded with such artists as the Smashing Pumpkins, Bob Seger, Willie Nelson, John Fogerty, Michelle Branch, Tony Iommi, Melissa Etheridge, Jerry Lee Lewis, Lynyrd Skynyrd, and Jon Bon Jovi.

-Kenny Aronoff has played drums for John Fogerty live and on records since 1996.
+In 1980, Aronoff joined the band of John Mellencamp, who used the stage name John Cougar until 1983.
+Aronoff remained with Mellencamp's band for 17 years.
+He has played drums for John Fogerty live and on records since 1996.

-Aronoff was Associate Professor of Percussion at Indiana University from 1993–1997.
+Aronoff was Associate Professor of Percussion at Indiana University from 1993 to 1997.
 Each year, The Aronoff Percussion Scholarship is awarded to an Indiana University percussion student.

-Kenny Aronoff was an inaugural member of the Independent Music Awards' 2001 first Annual IMA judging panel to support independent artists.
-He performed at the Kennedy Center Honors from 2008–2014.
+Aronoff was an inaugural member of the Independent Music Awards' 2001 first Annual IMA judging panel to support independent artists.
+He performed at the Kennedy Center Honors from 2008 to 2014.
 On January 26, 2014, Aronoff performed at the 56th Annual Grammy Awards with Ringo Starr.

-Aronoff joined Paul McCartney and Ringo Starr in the CBS special The Night That Changed America: A Grammy Salute to the Beatles, that aired on February 9, 2014.
+Aronoff joined Paul McCartney and Ringo Starr in the CBS special The Night That Changed America: A Grammy Salute to the Beatles that aired on February 9, 2014.

-He owns Uncommon Studios L.A.

 Recognition

 On March 31, 2016, Rolling Stone ranked Kenny Aronoff number 66 of the 100 greatest drummers of all time.
 The magazine wrote, "With a sixth sense for what makes music pop and the patience to take direction, he's ended up as a go-to studio beatsmith for the Rolling Stones, Bob Dylan, Bruce Springsteen, Neil Diamond, Eric Clapton, John Fogerty, Sting, the Smashing Pumpkins, Lady Gaga and tons more."

 Modern Drummer named Kenny Aronoff the "#1 Pop/Rock Drummer and #1 Studio Drummer" for five consecutive years.